DisCo-FLoc: Semantic-Free Floorplan Localization via $SE(2)$-Aware Contrastive Disambiguation: Related Work

 \section{Related Work}

-\textbf{Visual Localization.} Visual Localization is a fundamental problem in computer vision and is widely studied.
+\textbf{Visual Localization.} Visual localization is a fundamental problem in computer vision and has been widely studied.
 Traditional methods include image retrieval techniques \cite{balntas2018relocnet,2017NetVLAD}, which find the most similar images in a database and estimate the pose of the query image based on the retrieved ones.
-Structure-from-Motion-based approaches \cite{panek2022meshloc,sarlin2019coarse} build a 3D model of the environment and establish 2D-3D correspondences by matching local descriptors, computing camera poses using minimal solvers \cite{kukelova2008automatic} and RANSAC \cite{fischler1981random} or its recent variants \cite{barath2021graph}.
-Scene coordinate regression methods \cite{brachmann2017dsac} learn to regress the 3D coordinates of image pixels, while pose regression techniques \cite{kendall2017geometric} use networks to predict a 6-DoF camera pose from input images directly.
+Structure-from-motion-based approaches \cite{panek2022meshloc,sarlin2019coarse} build a 3D model of the environment and establish 2D-3D correspondences by matching local descriptors, computing camera poses using minimal solvers \cite{kukelova2008automatic} and RANSAC \cite{fischler1981random} or its recent variants \cite{barath2021graph}.
+Scene coordinate regression methods \cite{brachmann2017dsac} learn to regress the 3D coordinates of image pixels, while pose regression techniques \cite{kendall2017geometric} use networks to directly predict a 6-DoF camera pose from input images.
 These methods often rely on pre-built 3D models that are storage-intensive and scene-specific, limiting their applicability in unseen environments.
-The recently emerging visual FLoc has become a promising solution to overcome this challenge.
+The recently emerging visual FLoc task provides a promising alternative by leveraging readily available 2D floorplans.

-\textbf{Visual Floorplan Localization.} Visual FLoc tasks are often associated with LiDAR-based \textbf{M}onte \textbf{C}arlo \textbf{L}ocalization (MCL) \cite{dellaert1999monte,chu2015you,mendez2018sedar,winterhalter2015accurate}, which is a classical framework for 2D localization on purely geometric maps.
-However, the usage of LiDAR hinders the application of such localization algorithms on common mobile devices.
-To alleviate this limitation, some work \cite{boniardi2019robot,chu2015you,howard2022lalaloc++,howard2021lalaloc,min2022laser} investigates visual FLoc based on monocular or panoramic images.
-Some of these methods utilize 2D scene priors \cite{boniardi2019robot} and visual features \cite{min2022laser} by matching them with scene layouts to achieve visual FLoc.
-Several other methods \cite{howard2022lalaloc++,howard2021lalaloc} localize by comparing the panoramic image features rendered at specific locations with the query image features.
-However, these methods either assume known camera and room heights or require panoramic images, which limits the generalization of the localization algorithms.
+\textbf{Visual Floorplan Localization.} Visual FLoc is conceptually related to LiDAR-based \textbf{M}onte \textbf{C}arlo \textbf{L}ocalization (MCL) \cite{dellaert1999monte,chu2015you,mendez2018sedar,winterhalter2015accurate}.
+While MCL is a classic framework for 2D localization on geometric maps, its reliance on LiDAR sensors limits deployment on common mobile devices.
+To address this limitation, various studies \cite{boniardi2019robot,chu2015you,howard2022lalaloc++,howard2021lalaloc,min2022laser} have explored visual FLoc using monocular or panoramic images.
+These methods typically involve matching 2D scene priors \cite{boniardi2019robot} or visual features \cite{min2022laser} with scene layouts.
+Other approaches compare query images against synthetic panoramic features rendered from the floorplan \cite{howard2022lalaloc++,howard2021lalaloc}.
+However, many of these techniques assume prior knowledge of camera and room heights or require panoramic inputs, which constrains their applicability in general monocular settings.